Before that,

 Studies suggest that by the year 2050, the temperature will increase by around 3 degrees Celsius resulting in severe drought.
 Drought, however, is not the end result of climate change.
 The dryness of the forest leads to widespread fires destroying the diverse wildlife and thus the ecosystem.

-Furthermore, the decrease in annual rainfall and drying of cultivable lands will result in a decrease in the production of food staples like rice, soybean, corns etc.
+Furthermore, the decrease in annual rainfall and drying of cultivable lands will result in a decrease in the production of various food staples.

 3. Rivers and Lakes

-Rivers are the major source of water for household and agriculture all over the world.
-Due to inadequate rainfall and drought rivers are drying out and severely impacting the livelihood of the local ecosystem.
+Rivers are the major source of water for households and agriculture all over the world.
+Rivers are drying out and severely impacting the livelihood of the local ecosystem because of inadequate rainfall and drought.

 4. Polar Icecaps